habitat-sh/on-prem-builder/README.md

     curl -Lo hab.tar.gz https://api.bintray.com/content/habitat/stable/linux/x86_64/hab-%24latest-x86_64-linux.tar.gz?bt_package=hab-x86_64-linux
     ```

-1. Create the Habitat Builder starter kit bundle and download it
+1. Create the Habitat Builder package bundle from the package seed list and download it

      ```bash
      git clone https://github.com/habitat-sh/on-prem-builder.git
      export DOWNLOAD_DIR=/some/base/download/directory
      cd on-prem-builder
-     hab pkg download --target x86_64-linux --channel stable --file quickstart_lists/builder_x86_64-linux_stable --download-directory ${DOWNLOAD_DIR}/builder_starter_kit
+     hab pkg download --target x86_64-linux --channel stable --file package_seed_lists/builder_x86_64-linux_stable --download-directory ${DOWNLOAD_DIR}/builder_packages
      ```

-1. Create any additional starter kit Builder bootstrap bundles as documented in the [Bootstrap Builder](https://github.com/habitat-sh/on-prem-builder/blob/master/README.md#bootstrap-builder-with-habitat-packages-new) section of this README.
+1. Create any additional package bundles to upload to Builder from package seed lists as documented in the [Bootstrap Builder](https://github.com/habitat-sh/on-prem-builder/blob/master/README.md#bootstrap-builder-with-habitat-packages-new) section of this README.
 You can specify `--download-directory ${DOWNLOAD_DIR}/builder_bootstrap` argument to the download command in order to consolidate all bootstrap packages in a single directory
 1. Zip up all the above content, transfer and unzip on the Linux system where Builder will be deployed in the Airgapped environment

 > Note: The following tasks are intended to be completed on the Airgapped system where Builder will be deployed, in advance of the installation